vcflib/bio-vcf/README.md

 ```

 Etc. etc. Any combination of sfilter, ifilter and efilter is possible.
+Currently the efilter is an ALL filter (AND), i.e. all excluded
+samples need to match the criterium.

-The following are not yet implemented:
+The following regular expression matches are not yet implemented:

 In the near future it is also possible to select samples on a regex (here
 select all samples where the name starts with s3)